zeon-studio-portal/barry-portfolio-nextjs/CONTRIBUTING.md

 **Working on the `main` Branch:**

-- If you haven't already cloned the 1supernova website repository, clone it.
+- If you haven't already cloned the barry-personal website repository, clone it.
 - Fetch Latest Changes (if applicable).
 - Make your changes directly on your local `main` branch.
 - Commit your changes frequently with clear and descriptive messages.